AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 See [Conduct an advanced search](searching-assets.md#conducting_an_advanced_search).
 See also [Upload keywords](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/548_upload-keywords_converted%20renamed_Done-AVS) training video.

-* **Batch Set Presets**: If you want to create an Image Set, Spin Set, or Swatch Set from the uploaded files, select the **[!UICONTROL Active]** column for the preset you want to use.
+* **Batch Set Presets**: To create an Image Set, Spin Set, or Swatch Set from the uploaded files, select the **[!UICONTROL Active]** column for the preset you want to use.
 You can select more than one preset.
-You create the presets in the Application Setup/Batch Set Presets page.
+You can create the presets in the Application Setup/Batch Set Presets page.
 See [Batch Set Presets](application-setup.md#batch_set_presets).

 * **Advanced**: See [Follow an upload with another job](uploading-files.md#follow-an-upload-with-another-job).